-Sponsored content can be hard to spot simply because it can come in so many different shapes and sizes.
+Sponsored content can be hard to spot because it can come in many different shapes and sizes.
 It often gets confused with other types of advertising and brand messaging.
-However, there are some clear differences.
+However, there are some substantial differences.
 In discussing the differences between what constitutes a sponsored content example, it’s a good idea to look at what sponsored content isn’t.

+Sponsored content is similar to editorial content produced by a brand.
+Because it blends well with the organic content, it appears and feels native.
 Sponsored content differs because the audience’s interests are the most important driver.
-Successful native advertising appears to the audience as being genuine, useful and entertaining.
-Sponsored content is sometimes not about the brand at all (at least not explicitly).
+Successful native advertising appears to the audience as being genuine, helpful and entertaining.
+Sponsored content is sometimes not about the brand (at least not explicitly).

 Sponsored content is a part of content marketing.
-It is usually intended to be entertaining, informative or to be useful (rather than just being yet another sales pitch).
+It is meant to be entertaining, informative or helpful (rather than just being yet another sales pitch).

 Content marketing is a process, a strategy that a company follows to engage the audience and turn them into loyal customers or leads at least.
 Content marketing includes sponsored content as one of the powerful means to attract such users.

-If you are looking for an editorial content definition, essentially it means any content that is not advertising-based.
-But, as with many things in media land, its waters are a bit muddy.
-In its truest sense, editorial content should be impartial, unbiased and balanced – but essentially it is the opinion of a publication.
 Therefore, it is often subjective.
-Editorial content should be ‘in tune’ with its audience—it can be the reason that audience comes to you in the first place.
+Editorial content should be in tune with its audience—it can be the reason that the audience comes to you in the first place.
 It is an issue of trust.
 The audience trusts what the editorial content says.

 Advertorials basically present advertising copy as editorial content as a means of appearing credible.
 Advertorials are a clever (some would say, slightly dishonest) marketing tool.

 Sponsored content, on the other hand, is explicitly about a brand.
-The whole idea is to the make the audience aware of the brand—not to hide it away surreptitiously.
+The whole idea is to make the audience aware of the brand—not to hide it away surreptitiously.